MITLibraries/dome-reports/README.md

 ## SQLite database imports

 The SQLite database "drp.db" contains tables for the Dome Community and Collection entities which are the standard DSpace containers for repository items.
 For reporting purposes it is useful to maintain additional data for these entities.
-Here are the fields for parallel SQLite  tables:
+The fields for parallel SQLite tables are:

 #### Community
 ```